-During the 90’s, the downstage programming evolved into a worthy part of Vera’s concerts and activities.
-Famous names that played in the legendary ‘Basementbar’ are Motorpsycho, Sebadoh, Dead Moon, Grandaddy, Karate, The Robocop Kraus, The Weakerthans, The Dismemberment Plan, Cosmic Psychos, and DeFacto (the band of Omar and Cedric from At The Drive-In and Mars Volta).
+During the 90’s, the Downstage programming evolved into a worthy part of Vera’s concerts and activities.
+Famous names that played in the legendary Kelderbar (‘Basementbar’) are Motorpsycho, Sebadoh, Dead Moon, Grandaddy, Karate, The Robocop Kraus, The Weakerthans, The Dismemberment Plan, Cosmic Psychos, and DeFacto (the band of Omar and Cedric from At The Drive-In and Mars Volta).
 Since the programming mostly consisted of local and national acts, we are most proud of artist such as Bettie Serveert, LPG, Audiotransparent, Feverdream, Voicst, The Apers, Human Alert, zZz, Green Hornet, Jimmy Barock, We vs. Death, and Face Tomorrow who played at Downstage.
 In his book ‘Kelderkoorts’ (‘Basement fever’) local hero Meindert Talma hilariously describes his first show at Downstage.
-The Kelderbar is at its best during punk- and hardcoreshows: this is where ceilingcrawling was invented!
+The Kelderbar is at its best during punk- and hardcore shows: this is where ceilingcrawling was invented!

 In the twenty-first century, Vera is a pop music temple that forms its own category in the Dutch club circuit.
 A beautiful book is published: ‘Rocking on Paper.
 The Vera Club: a history in posters’, full of concert posters and memorable stories.
 There are new collaborations including Eurosonic/Noorderslag, Noorderzon, Jonge Harten, and Verhip een Strip Museum (the comics that are exhibited inside Vera on the walls).
 The Zienema organizes movies in association with Forum Images (IFFR) and Amnesty International.
 Additionally, every three months, BreakFast organizes its drum&bass nights at the Club and the team of Loft hosts very popular and atmospheric dance-nights, as successor of the old Swingnight.

 2000 – At The Drive-In – first Pollwinner new millennium.

 The rise of the internet and the resultant transience of musical acts (every day a new band as Next Big Thing) did not go unnoticed.
-For one thing, there are more and more concert nights organized yearly, and there are no longer certain bands in the top of the poll for years and years, becoming house favorites.
-This reflects in the list of poll winners for the 00’s: the first part of the decade was won by bands that have been in Vera before (At The Drive-In, Zen Guerrilla, Prong, The Thermals, The Hackensaw Boys), while the last five are all new names, and it is still the question whether or not they will return in the top (Omar A. Rodriguez-Lopez Quintet, Two Gallants, Black Lips, The Dodos, Health).
+For one thing, there are more and more concert nights organized yearly, and there are no longer certain bands in the top of the Poll for years and years, becoming house favorites.
+This reflects in the list of Poll winners for the 00’s: the first part of the decade was won by bands that have been in Vera more or many times before (At The Drive-In, Zen Guerrilla, Prong, The Thermals, The Hackensaw Boys), but the last five only a couple of times (Omar A. Rodriguez-Lopez Quintet, Two Gallants, Black Lips, The Dodos, Health).

 2001 – The White Stripes – Picture: Arnoud Heikens